 It’s important to notify authorities as soon as possible, and to ask for a formal investigation and pesticide sampling on affected properties.
 This is because pesticide residue can degrade quickly, and samples should be taken as soon as possible if they are yield conclusive results.
 Write down all of the details of the exposure before you forget anything, including the time and date of the incident, what happened that led to the exposure, and the location of the application site and neighboring buildings.

-- Pesticide Drift, from California's Department of Pesticide Regulation
+- Pesticide Drift, California Department of Pesticide Regulation

-- Deriva de los Pesticidas (En Español), from California's Department of Pesticide Regulation
+- Deriva de los Pesticidas (En Español), California Department of Pesticide Regulation

 The Drift Catcher